coolwanglu/pdf2htmlEX/README.md

 There is a Ubuntu PPA set up at [here](https://launchpad.net/~coolwanglu/+archive/pdf2htmlex).

-Make sure you install *fontforge* with either the latest version of the one in the PPA.
+Something wrong with the **fontforge** in the PPA, please install the latest git version instead.

 ### Build from srouce